Constraining Dark Matter Microphysics with the Annihilation Signal from Subhalos: Introduction

 We will see that if the background distributions are well-modeled, then an experiment which is able to detect a photon excess above background would also likely be able to determine if this excess is more consistent with $s$-wave dark matter annihilation, Sommerfeld-enhanced dark matter annihilation, or a Poisson source.
 But, as with analyses of the GC, we will find that it can be more difficult to distinguish between models for the source distribution if the background is mismodeled.
 But some discrimination power remains, even in the presence of mismodeled backgrounds, because we are not just looking for non-Poisson fluctuations, but are comparing the likelihoods arising from particular non-Poissonian distributions.

+We note that our treatment of astrophysical backgrounds ignores the presence of unresolved non-subhalo gamma-ray point sources, such as blazars.
+While our analysis establishes that information about the dark matter annihilation velocity dependence is encoded in the photon counts distribution, and that this information is sufficient to place useful constraints in the presence of some backgrounds, we postpone a complete treatment of all possible astrophysical backgrounds to future work.
+Depending on the degeneracy between the astrophysical backgrounds and the dark matter signal, some degradation of the dark matter constraints may result.

-Similarly, we will find that the differences in photon count distributions arising from different dark matter microphysics models can also be replicated by drastic changes to the distribution of subhalo parameters.
+As a further complication, we will find that the differences in photon count distributions arising from different dark matter microphysics models can also be replicated by drastic changes to the distribution of subhalo parameters.
 As background modeling improves, and as the subhalo distributions become more tightly constrained by theory \citep[e.g][]{Madau:2008}, and data \citep[e.g][]{Xu:2009,Vegetti:2010,Ostdiek:2020}, our results will become more robust.